brpc/media-server/README.md

 This port can be configured as a port that can only be accessed on the internal network.
 In this case, the -port port no longer provides built-in services, but will only be accessible through this port.

 * -retry_interval_ms
-When media-server runs in proxy mode, push and pull proxy requests will be retried when error happens until clients no longer need.
+When media-server runs in edge mode, push and pull requests to upstreams will be retried when error happens until clients no longer need.
 This option specifies the minimum interval for continuous retry, which is 1 second by default.

 * -share_play_connection
 When set to true, multiple streams connected to the same server will reuse the same rtmp connection in play.